This morning, your guide will meet you at your port to begin you exploration of Split. Begin with a short drive to your first stop.

-The Diocletian Palace, facing onto the Split harbor, is one of the most impressive Roman architectural monuments and is protected as a UNESCO Heritage Site.
+Next, you will tour the Diocletian Palace, one of the most impressive Roman architectural monuments and a UNESCO Heritage Site.
 The Roman Emperor Diocletian, noted for his persecution of early Christians, was supposedly a native of nearby Salona before rising through the military ranks and getting appointed as emperor by his legions.
 He ruled for 20 years before abdicating and retiring to this palace.
-After his death, the palace was gradually abandoned until the 7th Century when refugees from the surrounding areas, fleeing foreign invasions, sought shelter within the palace’s protective walls.
-In the following centuries, the palace’s population outgrew its capacity and the town sprawled outside the walls.
-Nowadays, Split is a major port and industrial center, as well as a perfect base for day trips to many nearby attractions.
+After his death, the palace was gradually abandoned until the 7th century when refugees from the surrounding areas, fleeing foreign invasions, sought shelter within the palace’s protective walls.
+In the following centuries, the castle’s population outgrew its capacity and the town sprawled outside the walls.

 You will have the chance to wander around the more than 200 buildings within the boundaries of the Diocletian Palace complex, many of which are still homes, while others house cafes, restaurants, and shops.
 Like a typical Roman fort (castrum), in its original form the palace had a roughly square layout and was surrounded by a thick wall with gates and watchtowers.
 Some of the best-preserved sites you can visit are the Vestibule, the Temple of Jupiter, the Peristyle, and Diocletian’s Mausoleum – now the Cathedral of St. Dominus.